 - Offering support for a wide range of mining clients.

 The system might look complex when you first look at it, mainly because of the vast amount of functionalities it offers.
 However, after you read this tutorial and try it for two or three times, you will know exactly where everything is and what to do.

-We won’t start with worker’s config, but with address editor.
+We won’t start with the worker’s config, but with address editor.
 If you check the menu, you can see that the address editor is listed before worker config, and the main reason for that is because you can only reach the full potential of worker config if you use the address editor.
-Of course, worker config will work even if you ignore the address editor, but if you have more than 5 workers and managing is already becoming more complex, address editor will save you a lot of time.
+Of course, worker config will work even if you ignore the address editor, but if you have more than 5 workers and managing is already becoming more complex, the address editor will save you a lot of time.

-Address editor is your address book of pools and wallets.
+The address editor is your address book of pools and wallets.
 When you use minerstat for the first time, you will see that there is already a list of pools that are pre-defined and saved under different tags.
 You can keep them, you can delete them, or you can edit them to fit your needs.

-The basic idea of address editor is to save different pools and wallets under different tags.
+The basic idea of the address editor is to save different pools and wallets under different tags.
 In this way, you are able to quickly access the pool and wallet from the config editor (or profit switch) while at the same time keeping flexibility when you decide to change the pool or wallet.
-If you edit the tag and change the value of pool or wallet, the change will be applied automatically to all workers that are using this pool tag and/or wallet tag.
+If you edit the tag and change the value of the pool or wallet, the change will be applied automatically to all workers that are using this pool tag and/or wallet tag.

 When you are deciding how to name your pools and wallets, try to choose something that you will easily remember.
 For example,

 WALLET:NH, etc. The name is limited to 10 characters.